 “This is absolutely amazing,” said Hernandez who handles the culinary side of the business.
 He says their donuts are so good because they’re made with love and high quality ingredients.
 FROST is well known around the area for their famous Salted Carmel donut.
 Or, as Sterling puts it, “the donut that started it all.”
 They opened their first location in Mill Creek in 2009 and their second in Everett last summer.
 A fourth store is in the works but the location is still under wraps.

 FROST offers a wide variety of donuts.
-Some have a permanent place on the menu.
-Like their Smoky Bacon Maple Bar.
-According for Sterling, they fry 100s of pounds of bacon a week for the decadent donut.
+Some have a permanent place on the menu, like their Smoky Bacon Maple Bar.
+According to Sterling, they fry hundreds of pounds of bacon a week for the decadent donut.
 Others are seasonal.
 Right now they’re celebrating the holidays with an Egg Nog French Imperial, a St. Nick Peppermint Twist and more.

 FROST received national attention after Hernandez won The Food Network’s Donut Showdown in 2015.
-FORST is one of several locally owned restaurants in Lincoln Square
+FROST is one of several locally-owned restaurants in Lincoln Square.